 He bent down and offered Obi-Wan his hand.
 Surprise flashed across the old man's face, but he took the offered assistance and crawled back to safety.

-"You should have remained hiding in the outer rim, old man."
+"You should have remained hiding in the Outer Rim, old man."
 Vader said.
 "Being here is the last mistake you'll ever make."

 Obi-Wan gave a small, wise smile, perhaps agreeing with Vader, or perhaps just being smug.

-He suddenly jumped to his feet and broke into a run.
+Then he jumped to his feet and broke into a run.
 Vader ignited his saber, thinking he was attacking.
 But Vader was not his target.

 Vader whirled around in time to see the other Jedi had somehow managed to survive being dropped over the edge.
-There was no time to berate himself for his stupid oversight - the overgrown insect was heading for the boy.
+There was no time to berate himself for his stupid oversight—the overgrown insect was heading for the boy.